To love a place is not enough.

 In 2020, I moved from San Diego to a quiet “Old Florida” suburb, not realizing at the time how big of a role this would play in my awakening.
 San Diego was beautiful in its own way, but the density of the city had started to make me feel constantly agitated and claustrophobic.
 After arriving to my new home in Florida, I felt an immediate and drastic change in my nervous system.
 The spaciousness, smell of fresh pine, and sound of songbirds was absolutely intoxicating, and woke something inside of me that I had been totally disconnected from while living in the city.

 My heart broke as my quaint little nature-centric town became one of the fastest growing cities in the United States.
 Knowing that overdevelopment is happening “somewhere out there” is completely different than witnessing it first hand.
-It was deeply distressing to watch huge swaths of ancient ecosystems be burnt to the ground, leaving countless animals struggling to survive in the shrinking patches of forest wedged between highways and buildings.
+It was deeply distressing to watch huge swaths of ancient ecosystems be burnt to the ground, leaving countless animals struggling to survive in the remaining fragments of uninhabitable forest.

 Somewhere along this journey, I realized that there is a place for me and people like me in the business world.
 And not only is there a place for us but, now more than ever, we desperately need heart-centered, ecologically-attuned, divergent-thinking leaders at the helm who can help facilitate this transition from ‘business as usual’ to business as a tool for supporting the flourishing of life.